 With a skyline boasting snow-capped mountains and stunning colonial architecture, Santiago’s landscape is as rich as its history.
 Home to over 40% of the country’s population, Santiago is an authentic experience of Chilean culture.
-Perfect for travelers who love the outdoors as well as cosmopolitan living, the capital city is a blend of parks, fine dining, and partying.
-We’ve narrowed down the best sights to see and things to do, to ensure that your 24 hours in Santiago are unforgettable.
+Perfect for travelers who love the outdoors as well as cosmopolitan living, the capital city is a blend of parks, fine dining and partying.
+We’ve narrowed down the best sights to see and things to do, all in order to ensure that your one day in Santiago is unforgettable.

 What’s the best time to visit Santiago?